Tuesday

 I enjoy ground rosemary on roasted potatoes, whole sprigs as a seasoning for minestrone and beef stew, and in a marinade for leg of lamb.
 It also makes a great garnish, an attractive base for an herb wreath, and an impressive and aromatic houseplant.

-Rosemary tea is great for headaches.
+Rosemary tea is really good for headaches.
 Try steeping a sprig of fresh or a tablespoon of dry rosemary in a cup of boiling water for fifteen minutes.
 Strain and drink.
 I always sweeten the tea with honey.

 Below I've provided my favorite rosemary marinade.
 Let me know what you think.